 Casual Gaming – Some poor sod messing about on their phone (See “Mobile Gaming”), not likely to read this glossary and hated for showing an interest in your pastime.

-Mobile gaming – Playing games mostly from the early Nineties on your phone.
+Mobile gaming – Playing games mostly designed in the Nineties era on your phone.

 Hardcore gamer – A lunatic proudly giving themselves a title in a bid to impress no one.